 Why Sleep is So Important in Binge Eating Recovery

-The link between sleep and binge eating
+The link between sleep and eating disorders

 - They have stronger cravings to eat between dinner and bedtime.

 - They report increased cravings for highly processed and highly palatable foods.

 - They find their cravings “impossible” to resist when fatigued.

 These can all exacerbate the underlying tendency to binge.
 For those with anorexia, sleep deprivation can have the opposite effect and intensify food restriction.
 Another behavior seen in some sleep-deprived patients is engaging in eating-disordered behaviors instead of practicing self-care.

 In one such case, observed by an ERC eating disorder specialist, a patient who reported sleep disturbances also had difficulty managing work and life stressors.
 When he finally stopped working for the night, feeling exhausted, he would want to “stay up and enjoy my only free time of the day.”
 He had abandoned many pleasurable activities as they seemed “too hard” when he was fatigued.
 He would then experience strong cravings for binge eating at night when he wanted to stay awake and relax.
 This patient became stuck in a vicious cycle of bingeing at night, which further disturbed his sleep and exacerbated the problematic cycle, causing it to reoccur each day.

 Because sleep is a behavior, it can be taught and modified.
 Begin with the following four steps: